Anurag1101/Portfolio_website/README.md

 # Portfolio Website

-This is a personal `portfolio` website designed to showcase my skills, projects, and achievements to be a successful Software Engineer.
+This is a personal `Portfolio` website designed to showcase my skills, projects, and achievements to be a successful Software Engineer.
 The website is built using `HTML`, `CSS`, and `JavaScript`.

 ## Table of Contents: